MinecraftForge/Documentation/docs/forgedev/index.md

 You can then run Forge using the `forge_client` gradle task (`Tasks -> fg_runs -> forge_client`): right-click the task and select either `Run` or `Debug` as desired.

 #### IDEA older versions
-Versions older than 2016 will not work because they didn't have the appropriate Gradle support and did not support Forge development multiproject workspaces.
+Versions older than 2016 will not work because they didn't have the appropriate Gradle support and did not support Forge development multi-project workspaces.
 IDEA 2016 - 2018 will work with extra manual steps required, but it is strongly recommended to update to IntelliJ 2019+ instead.

 That's all there is to creating a Forge development environment in IntelliJ IDEA.
 However, you won't be able to run the tests and debug mods included in Forge straight away.
 This takes some extra effort.